DimiKog/web3edu-labs/lab-02-encrypted-messages-ownership/README.md

 ## Learning Objectives
 By completing this lab, you will be able to:
-- Explain the difference between **encryption** and **signing**
 - Encrypt a message so that **only the intended receiver can read it**
-- Sign a message to prove **ownership and authenticity**
-- Understand that **encryption and signatures do not require blockchain transactions**
+- Understand that **encryption does not require blockchain transactions**
-- Describe real Web3 use cases for encrypted and signed messages
+- Describe real Web3 use cases for encrypted messages

 ---